shuxin-qin/mask_detection_yolov3/README.md

 ### 4. Running

-There are some demo images and videos under the `./data/demo_data/`.
 You can run the demo by:

 Single image test demo: